Harry96444/EasyQuizApplication/README.md

 Displaying instant quiz score after completion is highlight of this project.
 Oracle database is used for storing objective type questions.

 ![EasyQuizApp](https://media.giphy.com/media/sfGlfucyRNM1kqGkBK/giphy.gif)

+ • Admin panel 👤

+ • Student panel👨‍🏫

+ • Features 🛑

+ • Students can give Test🖥️
+ • Students can View individual Results 🏆
+ • Admin can view all students score👥
+ • Admin can Set paper📄
+ • Admin can Edit paper of its choice 📋
+ • Admin and Students having different user
+    interface.🔐
+ • Oracle database connectivity for better
+    Data handling 🛡️
+ • Time Constrainted test through
+    Multithreading🕘